 As dog lovers, we all suffer when we see that tender paw lift, knowing our pups are hurting.
-Whether it’s related to terrain, weather, or protection from the local flora, sometimes our dogs need a little extra coverage to make the adventure more enjoyable.
+Whether it’s related to terrain, weather, or protection from the local flora, dog boots can make the adventure more enjoyable.

 To help you decide which is the best dog boot for your dog, Hercules and Cool Whip helped test five different options.
 We hope our research allow you to find the paw-fect protection.

 Keep in mind that appropriate sizing is essential piece for selecting the right dog boots—too big and they will fall off, too small and they will be uncomfortable.
 Once you’ve chosen the style of dog boot that best suits for your adventures, you’ll need to measure your dog’s paws so you know which size to select.

 Hercules has 3-inch-wide front paws and a 2.5-inch-wide back paws.
 For us, the companies that sell boots in sets of 2 or as singles help to accommodate the difference in his paw sizes and keep him comfortable on the trail.

 READ MORE ⇒ Why My Dog Wears Boots

 The “thrill sniffer” tagline molded into the tread of these boots is a perfect description.
 Alcott’s Adventure Boots for dogs stayed on Hercules as he followed his nose scrambling across anything in his path!